Proposed landfill expansion has some Anderson Co. residents on edge; DHEC virtual public meeting set

-ANDERSON COUNTY, SC (WSPA) – A proposed landfill expansion has caused some concerns for some living in northern Anderson County.
-Many residents are saying, “not in my backyard”.
+ANDERSON COUNTY, SC (WSPA) – A proposed landfill expansion has caused some concerns for some people living in northern Anderson County.
+Many residents are saying, “not in my backyard.”

 You can hear trucks roaring by Anderson’s home on Hamlin Road all day.